 A sequel to McMillan's original novel, Getting to Happy, was published in 2010.

 - All Men Are Perverts: Except for James.
 Subverted with Marvin, who's apparently a Chubby Chaser but genuinely loves and respects Gloria.
 Notably, both are the only men in this film who aren't shown suffering from mass cases of infidelity.

 - Big Beautiful Woman: Gloria, and Marvin loves it.

-- Break-Up Bonfire: A very extreme version of it.
+- Break-Up Bonfire: Bernadine torching her husband's car that she filled with his expensive clothing is very extreme version of it.
 And a completely justified one.

 - Chick Flick: Subverted.
-About women but embittered, vengeful and disillusioned instead of all smiley and fluffy with Babies Ever After.
+The film is about women, but they are embittered, vengefu,l and disillusioned instead of all smiley and fluffy with Babies Ever After.

 - Cult Soundtrack: The soundtrack spent five weeks at #1 and went 7x platinum.
 Its four lead singles were "Exhale (Shoop Shoop)" by Houston (which peaked at #1 and won a Grammy), "Let It Flow" by Toni Braxton (which also topped the charts), "Sittin' Up In My Room" by Brandy, and "Not Gon' Cry" by Mary J. Blige.

 - Defenestrate and Berate: Bernadine gets dumped by her husband for another woman.
 This is after she's spent the last 11 years sacrificing her dreams of owning her own business to help him build his.
 Her reaction?
 Taking his entire very expensive wardrobe, stuffing it in his very expensive car and setting the whole shebang on fire.
 And what she couldn't get in the car, she sold.
 For a dollar.